-SYSAGE TECHNOLOGY CO., LTD. ("the Company") was incorporated on April 16, 1998 under the approval of Ministry of Economic Affair, Republic of China ("R.O.C.").
+METAAGE CORPORATION ("the Company"), formerly called SYSAGE TECHNOLOGY CO., LTD., was incorporated on April 16, 1998 under the approval of Ministry of Economic Affair, Republic of China("R.O.C.").
+The Company changed the name to METAAGE CORPORATION in June, 2022.
 The address of its registered office is 10F, No. 516, Sec.
 1, Neihu Rd., Taipei City 114064, Taiwan (R.O.C.).
-The Company's major business activities include distributing and reselling software and hardware equipment of ICT Infrastructures from Cisco and other companies, Computing & Data Utilization from IBM, Dell, EMC, and other companies, Digitalization from Oracle and other companies.
-The Company provides integrated planning for the products it sells, including related consulting education services, as well as research, development of information applications, services and sales business.
+The Company's major business activities include distributing and reselling products of software and hardware equipment of ICT Infrastructures from Cisco and other companies, Computing & Data Utilization from IBM, Dell, EMC, and other companies, Digitalization from Oracle and other companies.
+The Company provides integrated planning for the products it sells, including related services of consulting, education and training as well as research, development of software of information applications, services and sales business.

-The Company had fully acquired COREX (PTY) LTD ("COREX") from Partner Tech Corporation ("Partner Tech") by cash on January 4, 2021.
-Partner Tech and the Company has the same ultimate parent, which is Qisda Corporation.
-The transaction is an organizational reorganization under common control; please refer to Note 6(g) for details.
+The Company had fully acquired COREX (PTY) LTD ("COREX") from Partner Tech Corporation ("Partner Tech") by cash on January 4, 2021, and had fully acquired Metaguru Corporation ("Metaguru") from BenQ Guru Holding Limited ("GSH") by cash on December 1, 2022.
+Partner Tech, GSH and the Company have the same ultimate parent, which is Qisda Corporation.
+The transaction are an organizational reorganization under common control; please refer to Note 6(g) for details.